 Mistakes happen.
 Deadlines get missed.
 Deliverables fall short of expectations.
 What separates a high-functioning, supportive workplace from one mired in blame and defensiveness is how these situations are handled.
 Stress-relief desk toys like fidget cubes or stress balls can even serve as a small, yet effective, way to reduce anxiety and maintain composure in high-pressure moments.
 When people feel supported and have the right tools at their disposal, they are more likely to own up to mistakes without fear of judgment.

 Accountability fosters an environment where it’s okay to admit an error because the focus is not on punishment, but on learning and moving forward.
-Team-building activities, such as escape room challenges or workshops, can also help strengthen relationships, encouraging individuals to rely on one another and take responsibility for their role within the team.
+Team-building activities include escape room challenges or workshops.
+These activities can help strengthen relationships.
+They encourage individuals to rely on one another.
+Everyone is encouraged to take responsibility for their role within the team.
 These activities not only enhance collaboration but also boost the collective sense of accountability, promoting a more supportive atmosphere.

 When employees are consistently accountable, it creates a culture of trust where everyone feels comfortable taking risks, trying new ideas, and collaborating without fear of unfair consequences.
 Workplace wellness products, such as ergonomic chairs or standing desks, can also play a crucial role in promoting well-being, ensuring that employees are physically comfortable and better able to focus on their work.
 When people feel good in their environment, they are more likely to contribute positively to the workplace and take responsibility for their actions.